Climate Futures: Science, Society and Politics MSc

 The programme will adopt a blended approach to learning, developing digital offerings alongside immersive face-to-face teaching.

-You'll be provided with the basis material you’ll need to give you the core level of knowledge and understanding needed for the course, no matter what your background, followed up with digital materials to assess your own level of learning.
+You'll be provided with the basic material you’ll need to give you the core level of knowledge and understanding needed for the course, no matter what your background.

 Traditional lecture-style content will be delivered digitally (e.g., as screencasts) and through the reinforcement of clearly structured core preparatory reading that maps onto the online and face-to-face activities directly.
-Your time with teaching staff will be spent in face-to-face group sessions, including research skills & Continuing Professional Development (CPD) tutorials, challenge-based workshops (e.g. seminars, debates, hackathons, discussions), practical work (e.g. fieldwork and computer-based sessions) and oral/poster presentations.
+Your time with teaching staff will be spent in face-to-face group sessions, including research skills tutorials, challenge-based workshops (e.g. seminars, negotiations, discussions), practical work (e.g. fieldwork and computer-based sessions) and oral/poster presentations.

 Recognising the diversity in student backgrounds, learning will be supported with additional academic skills training and employability-related training.